Anyth3nG/system-health-monitor/README.md

 - top 5 processes by cpu

-it logs info into a the file "system_health.log" any the cpu, memory and/or disk usage goes over the configured threshold it sends a warning log into "system_health.log" and an alert message to "alerts.log"
+it logs info into a the file "system_health.log" any time the cpu, memory and/or disk usage goes over the configured threshold it sends a warning log into "system_health.log" and an alert message to "alerts.log"

 you have a few arguments to use: